How to Set up Google Tag Manager for Better PPC Tracking

 Adding a Google Ads Remarketing Tag

 Create a new tag in GTM and select a tag type of Google Ads Remarketing.

 Now, you’ll need to find your remarketing tag in your Google Ads account (or enable it if you haven’t done so).

 Navigate to Tools > Audience Manager from the top menu.

-Next. select Audience sources from the left menu.
-If your Google Ads tag is already active, click Details; otherwise, you’ll see an option to create your tag.
+If your Google Ads tag has already been created, click Details; otherwise, you’ll see an option to create your tag.

 On the Details page, scroll to the bottom Tag setup section and click it to expand.
-Next, click Use Tag Manager at the bottom of that section.

 You’ll see a box appear with your Conversion ID, which you can then copy and paste into the corresponding GTM box.

 Note that you don’t need a Conversion Label for a remarketing tag.

 Next, click the “Triggering” section to choose where your remarketing tag should fire.
 If you simply want to include the tag across your entire site, choose All Pages.

+In most cases, you’d likely want the tag to fire across the site and then create audiences based on URL rules to segment them by page.

 You can also set up triggers to fire the code only on select pages if necessary.

+For instance, you may be required for legal reasons to avoid retargeting people who access a backend login section of the site.

-Finally, save your tag, and don’t forget to publish it live once ready!
+Finally, save your tag.
+Don’t forget to publish it live once ready!

-2. Adding the Bing UET Tag
+2. Adding the Microsoft Advertising UET Tag

-Now, we’ll cover setting up the Bing Ads tag in GTM.
-Create a new tag and select Bing Ads Universal Event Tracking as the tag type.
+Create a new tag and select Microsoft Advertising Universal Event Tracking as the tag type.

-Next, go to your Bing Ads account to obtain the UET ID.
-Navigate to Conversion Tracking > UET tags from the left column.
+Next, go to your Microsoft Advertising account to obtain the UET ID.
+Navigate to Tools > UET Tag from the top toolbar.

 If you haven’t yet created the tag, you’ll see a prompt to walk through setting it up.

 If the tag was previously set up, you can copy the Tag ID from the table.

-Paste the ID into the proper field in GTM.
 For the default setup, you won’t need to adjust any of the advanced settings.

 Next, choose a trigger for where you want the tag to appear.
 Since the Bing UET tag is a global tag, you’ll most likely want to fire this on all pages.

 Once the global tag is in place, you can also add additional tags for event-based conversions.
 Use the same Tag ID, and select an Event Type of “custom.”

 Then, you can define parameters based on what you’ve set up in Bing for your custom conversion.

 To check the setup of the UET tag, you can use Bing’s UET helper Chrome extension.